lynnfaraday/aresmush.com/_root/tutorials/config/plugins.md

 * Remove its web pages.
 You can still access them if you manually type in the address.

 In other words, the plugin is still there - it's just hidden from casual inspection.

+## Why is it Better to Disable?

+You might wonder why you'd want to disable a plugin instead of just excising its code completely.
+Why keep around code you're not using?

+The main reason is that *other* Ares code is designed to look for these plugins.
+For example, the profile code might say "If the ranks system is enabled, show their rank."
+If you remove the ranks plugin completely, that code will break.

+Also, removing existing code will cause you some version control headaches if you later want to upgrade to a new Ares version.